- Reviews: 4

 - Karma Kandara

-- The Algoquin Resort - St. Andrews By-the-Sea
+- The Algonquin Resort St. Andrews by-the-Sea, Autograph Collection

 - BreakFree Capital Tower Canberra